OpenSourceTreasure/Deepist/README.md

 💬 Is that in your interest?

-Deepist is a distraction-free workspace where you do your Deep Work.
+Deepist is a minimalist, distraction-free workspace where you do your Deep Work.
 When you are done, click Copy and paste your deep work into whatever distractive tool you use.

 💡 PS - When you have many browser tabs open, Deepist is the one without the title and favicon!